KxSystems/docs/docs/ml/toolkit/xval.md

 ## `.ml.xv.tschain`

-_Chain-forward cross validation procedure_
+_Chain-forward cross-validation procedure_

 Syntax: `.ml.xv.tschain[k;n;x;y;f]`

 Where

 -   `k` is the number of folds into which the data is split
--   `n` is the number of repetitions of this cross validation procedure
+-   `n` is the number of repetitions of this cross-validation procedure
 -   `x` is a matrix of features
 -   `y` is a vector of targets
 -   `f` is a function taking data as input